intel/dptf/README.txt

 the DPTF application is not running.
 The workaround is to restart the daemon with "sudo initctl restart dptf".
 We have root caused the issue and are currently working on a fix for the next release.

-* Compiling the code with any level of optimization beyong -O0 is causing the code to break.
-Do not compile with optimization at this time.
-This will be addressed in the next release.